xankmoney/whitepaper/xank-white-paper_en.md

 In order to achieve price stability, the Xank protocol has chosen design elements from leading cryptocurrencies and combined them with a conceptual framework that is based on the concepts of sound and stable money.
 Xank will technically be implemented as a fork of the Dash network and therefore will retain many of the Dash technical characteristics.
 The Xank protocol will also incorporate various adjustments and enhancements to the Dash protocol which are designed to achieve the price stability that is necessary for Xank to serve and function as a stablecoin.

 In this section, we describe the importance of decentralized governance and a self-funded budget system as implemented on the Dash network.
 We then look at the concepts of the IMF’s Special Drawing Rights (ISO 4217 currency code XDR (numeric: 960), also abbreviated SDR) instrument, which will be used as the first soft peg for the Xank network.
-In contrast to Dash’s democratic governance model, we also consider the advantages that can be gained by implementing Ray Dalio’s meritocratic governance system, as outlined in his essay, which led to the success of the company he founded, Bridgewater[^1], <sup> </sup>and how this can be applied in the Xank network.
+In contrast to Dash’s democratic governance model, we also consider the advantages that can be gained by implementing Ray Dalio’s meritocratic governance system, as outlined in his essay, which led to the success of the company he founded, Bridgewater<sup id="a1">[1](#f1)</sup>, and how this can be applied in the Xank network.

 ## Avalanche Protocol for the Xank Network